Jmuccigr/jmuccigr.github.io/_posts/2017-10-16-ImageMagick.md

 date: 16 October 2017
 published: true
 tags:
+  - AppleScript
-  - technology
+  - cli
   - imagemagick
+  - pdf
   - scanning
-  - pdf
-  - cli
+  - technology
 ---

 I've been playing a lot (OK, too much) with [ImageMagick](https://imagemagick.org/) lately.
 It's a powerful command-line utility for manipulating pixel-based images.
 There are also libraries for your favorite programming language (like Python), too.